- Web browsers are among the most essential software for all device platforms.

-Fox is among the most system resource efficient browsers that utilizes less RAM than Chrome and other alternatives.
+Firefox is among the most system resource efficient browsers that utilize less RAM than Chrome and other alternatives.

 Since the Quantum update, Fox has been among the faster browsers with quicker page loads than most of the others.

-The latest Fox versions also include a few novel page actions tools, such as Take a screenshot, Copy link, and Send tab to device, when enables users to send tabs to Firefox on synced devices.
+The latest Fox versions also include a few novel page action tools, such as Take a screenshot, Copy link, and Send tab to a device, when enables users to send tabs to Firefox on synced devices.

 In addition, Firefox is among the most customizable browsers along with Vivaldi.
 Users can select Customize on Fox’s menu to add and remove buttons from its URL toolbar and select new themes for the browser.

 The Options tab includes customization settings for Fox’s New Tab page, fonts, tabs, and page scrolling.

 There are also a plethora of Firefox extensions with which users can transform the browser.

 Maxthon has minimal system requirements, and users can run it on Windows, macOS, Linux, Android, and iOS devices.
 Note that this browser is compatible with older Windows platforms such as Windows XP and 2000.